annalyellis/recipes_statistical_analysis/README.md

 To explore this question, I have used a permuation test with a significance level of 0.05.
 A permutation is effective in this situation because it is non-parametric, meaning it doesn't rely on assumptions about the underlying distribution.
 Simulating the null hypothesis by randomly shuffling the labels allows us to discover whether the group assignment is arbitrary or not.

-My test statistic is the difference in mean protein PDV in recipes greater that take greater than 40 minutes to prepare and mean protein PDV in recipes that take less than or equal to 40 minutes to prepare.
+My test statistic is the difference in mean protein PDV in recipes that take greater than 40 minutes to prepare and mean protein PDV in recipes that take less than or equal to 40 minutes to prepare.
 The difference in means is an effective test statistic because I intend to compare averages.

 Because my test resulted in an extremely low p-value of 0.0, I reject the null hypothesis.